K0V4C/WeeklySprints/text_editor/README.md

 - Make AnnotatedString work with graphemes
 - Tweak collors
 - Figure out why I have to highlight whole file and not only 0..end_of_view
+- Save file in different name
+- Check if all highligting changes with file name change

 ### Credits